ksielemann/beet_pangenome/README.md

 # Genomic data of sugar beet and crop wild relatives reveal parental relationships of a tetraploid wild beet

-This repository contains scripts relevant for the investigation of the beet pangenome for:
+This repository contains scripts relevant for

 ### employing *k*-mer- and gene-based methods to resolve the parental relationships of the tetraploid wild beet *B. corolliflora*